UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-When a note has a `@type = "Instrumenation"`, it is not a general note.
+When a note has a :code:`@type = "Instrumenation"`, it is not a general note.
 Instead, this element is a listing of the performing forces called for by a particular piece of music.

 Justification